Kajang: Food and tourism

-Kajang is famous for its satay, a form of skewered barbecued meat.
-Informally, Kajang is known as the Satay Town.
+Kajang is famous for its satay, a form of skewed barbecued meat.
+Informally, Kajang is known as Bandar Sate.
+In June 2025, the State Government of Selangor declared Sate Kajang as Selangor heritage dishes (Makanan Warisan Negeri Selangor).

+Kajang is also colloquially known as "Car-Junk" by Malaysian netizens, due to the abundance of used motor vehicle dealer showrooms around the town, especially in the Sungai Sekamat area.

 Government and infrastructure

 The Malaysia Prison Complex (Kompleks Penjara Kajang), Prison Department of Malaysia is headquartered in Kajang.